imhuaweizhu/stock-yfinance/README.md

 1. absolute valuation, and
 2. relative valuation.

 I don't like using absolute valuation because it requires a lot of assumptions.
-Therefore here I'm using relative valuation method.
+Therefore here I'm pnly using relative valuation method.

 ## Step 4: Is there a wide moat around the business?